Infertility causes and treatment

 Some risk factors include:

-- Age (Infertility risk increases after age 30 for women, due to quality and number of eggs, and sperm quality decreases in men 40-45)7
+- Age (Infertility risk increases after age 30 for women, due to quality and number of eggs.
+Male infertility risk also increases with age as sperm quality declines, but it’s not as predictable.)7

 - Chronic diseases, including diabetes and lupus